Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/README.md

-## Dataset of Perceptions of Waiting in a Doctor's Office Receptionist Queue With and Without Notifications in Virtual Reality (VR)
+## Dataset of Perceptions of Waiting in a Virtual Reality (VR) Doctor's Office Receptionist Queue With and Without Notifications on the Reason for a Delay

 ## Contents
 [Description](#description)